SMB92/F4-SpawnEngine/README.md

 # F4-SpawnEngine
-*Fallout 4 Mod "SpawnEngine" aka "Spawns of the Commonwealth" by SMB92*
+*Fallout 4 Mod "SpawnEngine" aka "Spawns of the Commonwealth" by SMB92* NOTE THAT THIS REPO DOES NOT CURRENTLY CONTAIN A PLAYABLE PLUGIN/RELEASE CANDIDATE.
+THERE IS CURRENTLY NO UP TO DATE DOCUMENTATION EITHER AT THIS TIME.
+PLEASE BE PATIENT WHILE WORK CONTINUES.
+ALSO TAKE NOTE THAT ANY PLUGIN FILES PRODUCED BY ME WILL NOT BE SUBJECT TO OPEN SOURCE LICENSE, AND WILL REQUIRE MY EXPLICIT PERMISSION TO USE.
+LICENSING WILL BE UPDATED TO REFLECT THIS IN DUE TIME.

 ## NEWS

+### SpawnEngine updated to version 0.12.01, Alpha proves solid

+[27/05/2018] This version was released as the second Alpha RC for private testing and has proven to be working optimally.
+This update kills off a number of gremlins in the code, mostly oversights in Init procedures which led to errors in SpawnPoints.
+The next update will likely be a public alpha demo, however I am also working on some new methods for the Random Events Framework.

 ### Update 0.11.01 fixes EncounterZone system, transfer to Region instances